siddrs/dotfiles/README.md

         - `gtk-3.0`: sets some theme settings
         - `i3`: i3 config with auto starting applications, borders and gaps settings, etc
         - `picom`: picom config with subtle animations.
+          - `presets/picom.conf.jonaburg:` picom config to use if you are using jonaburg's fork
+          - `presets/picom.conf.pijulius:` picom config to use if you are using pijulius' fork with animations.
         - `polybar`: config for the status bar with modules n shit enabled
         - `rofi`: rofi configs for app lauchers
         - `nvim`: optional nvim config